ernestodeleon21/starter-academic/content/authors/admin/_index.md

 ## Research

-My research focuses on political information flows in a digital age and its effects on political attitudes.
+My research focuses on political information flows in a digital age and its effects on political attitudes, and has been published in internationally-aclaimed journals, such as the Journal of Press/Politics, Social Media + Society, and Information, Communication and Society.
 To do so, I make use of computational methodologies to explore web behaviour, social media use, and to conduct large-scale automated content analyses through text-as-data approaches.

 I classify my research into three main branches: